 Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy, or CBT, is another evidenced-based psychotherapy intervention that is widely used by many therapists.
-This approach comes from a belief that perception influences thoughts, which influence emotions, thereby influencing our actions.
-This approach would be more "talk therapy" oriented; exploring core belief systems, schemas and automatic thoughts that one experiences.
-Cognitive Behavioral Therapy has been known to be effective with many mental health illnesses, to include: depression, anxiety, trauma and many others.
+This therapeutic technique stems from the belief that perception influences thoughts, which influence emotions, thereby affecting actions.
+This approach is more "talk therapy" oriented; exploring core belief systems, schemas, and automatic thoughts that one experiences.
+Wright Path Counseling and Wellness applies Cognitive Behavioral Therapy effectively to address mental health conditions like depression, anxiety, trauma, and more in the United States.

 EMDR